Is the CBP Refund Claims Portal Open Yet?

 If I paid the tariff, can I file even if I am not the Importer of Record?

 Do not assume that.
-Refund routing still appears to turn on the IOR and any Form 4811 designee.
+Refund routing turns on the IOR and any Form 4811 designee.
+The broker may be able to submit, but the refund routes to the IOR's ACH account unless a Form 4811 designee is on file.
 Confirm what the entry papers show first.
-See: CBP declaration, Mar.
-12, 2026

-Should I wait for CAPE before gathering my records?
+Should I wait for CAPE to open before gathering my records?

 Related